tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

-*Training*.
-<a href="#fig-e2-train-dev" class="quarto-xref">Figure 15</a> presents
-the deviations across training blocks for both constant and varied training groups.
+*Training*. **?@fig-e2-train-dev** presents the deviations across training blocks for both constant and varied training groups.
 We again compared training performance on the band common to both groups (600-800).
 The full model results are shown in Table 1.
-The varied group had a significantly greater deviation than the constant group in the final training block, ( $\beta$ = 36.15, 95% CrI
-\[16.35, 55.67\]; pd = 99.95%).
+The varied group had a significantly greater deviation than the constant group in the final training block, ( $\beta$ = 36.15, 95% CrI \[16.35, 55.67\]; pd = 99.95%).

 | Term                               | Estimate | 95% CrI Lower | 95% CrI Upper |   pd |
 |:-----------------------------------|---------:|--------------:|--------------:|-----:|